tomojitakasu/PocketSDR/doc/api_ref.md

 ---

 ### Overview
 Top-level navigation message decoders.
-Each call to `sdr_nav_decode()` consumes new symbols from the channel's tracking output, performs frame sync, runs the appropriate FEC, and emits decoded ephemerides / almanacs to the receiver's `nav_t`.
+Each call to `sdr_nav_decode()` consumes new soft symbols from the channel's tracking output, performs frame sync, runs the appropriate FEC, and emits decoded ephemerides / almanacs to the receiver's `nav_t`.
+Binary navigation soft symbols use `0` for a strong 0, `128` for the hard-decision boundary, and `255` for a strong 1.
+Hard-only parity, BCH, CRC, and table-matching paths derive hard bits locally.
 <br>

 ### API Functions